benhoff/blog/content/qt-android-speech-to-text.md

 }
 ```

 Alright we need a C++ object to hook up to the Java now.
-Also we're going to be doing some Java programming, so you need some light experience in QML, C++, and Java.
-At the end of this blog post, you'll be a polyglot, congrats!
-In order to integrate with the Java Native Interface, a lot of this stuff needs to be static.
-I was on (self-imposed) deadline while I was working on this stuff, so I didn't dive into the details of *why* it needs to be wrapped in static methods, but if you know, feel free to drop a comment below.

 ``` cpp
 // androidintegration.h